 Often referred to as ‘mini-CEOs’, product managers are product visionaries who define the product vision and develop the strategy to implement it.
 They are at the center of any product’s management and development as they understand the customer’s needs and prioritize what to build next.
 A product manager’s role spans the entire product life cycle – from market research, consumer discovery to product delivery.
 A leader in the true sense, product manager also builds and aligns the team around a product roadmap.

 A jack of many trades, the product manager is expected to simultaneously be a product visionary, strategic leader, and even a customer advocate.
 He also looks at some product roadmap examples to understand which type of roadmap best suits his needs.
+There are various metrics for product managers used to measure the success and impact of the product.
 Here’s a closer look at the many roles performed by a product manager:

 - Consumer research: Interprets market trends and insights to understand users’ needs